sonata-nfv/sonata-nfv.github.io/sp.md

 <p align="center"><img src="images/primary-project-s.png" width="50%" /></p>

-After the configuration in the Openstack, you can run the script with the command: `bash vim_script.sh`

 4. Network service descriptor on-boarded to the Service Platform:

    Check if the Package is available in the service plaform.
 It can be done with the command: `curl http://<service_platform_ip>/api/v3/packages`.
 If the Network Service is not avaible then you can on-board using this command: